 Manages the ergonomic risks to patients and surgeons Recognises and manages delayed-onset complications Makes sure the patient is in a position that avoids nerve injury during surgery.
 Makes sure the operating table and camera stacks are positioned correctly to protect his or her own musculoskeletal system.
 Is able to manage postoperative complications.
 Recognises the long-term complications of abdominal surgery.
-Can counsel patients before and after receiving treatment Can counsel patients on: hormone replacement therapy (HRT) and the types of HRT given after someone has had an oophorectomy cervical screening strategies after having a hysterectomy the implications of ovarian surgery for women who want to get pregnant in the future.
-Gets consent from a patient Supports women to make their own decisions.
+Can counsel patients before and after receiving treatment Can counsel patients on: hormone replacement therapy (HRT) and the types of HRT given after someone has had an oophorectomy cervical screening strategies after having a hysterectomy the implications of ovarian surgery for women Gets consent from a patient who want to get pregnant in the future.
+Supports women to make their own decisions.
 Understands the legal implications of consent.
 Considers views, preferences and expectations when they work with patients and their families.
 This helps to make sure management plans are patient-centred.
 Shares clear information with patients and their families, in a timely and non-judgmental way and supports them to understand the information being given to them by working with translators, advocates and supporters, when needed.
 Recognises limitations and escalates care, where appropriate.
-Creates the conditions for informed consent to be given, explaining the risks and benefits of, or the rationale for, a proposed procedure or treatment.
-Manages and advises on postoperative pain relief Evidence to inform decision - CbD Mini-CEX Is aware of options for postoperative analgesia.
+Creates the conditions for informed consent to be given, explaining the risks and benefits of, or the rationale for, a Manages and advises on postoperative pain relief Evidence to inform decision - CbD proposed procedure or treatment.
+Is aware of options for postoperative analgesia.
 Is able to use a variety of approaches for pain relief, including local anaesthetic delivery systems.
 Prescribes appropriate analgesia and medication to counter side effects.
-Liaises with pain teams for patients with complex pain issues. examples of evidence (not mandatory requirements) TO2 (including SO) RCOG e-learning
+Liaises with pain teams for patients with complex pain issues.
+Camples of evidence (not mandatory requirements) TO2 (including SO) Mini-CEX RCOG e-learning

-Reflective pr ractice ----------------------------------- ---------

-NOTSS
+Ref lective practice ----------------------- --------- ----------

-Local and deanery teaching
+- NOTSS - Local and deanery teaching